HardisonCo/.github/international/malta/mt-health/hms-mcp/index.md

 ## Integration Points

-This document outlines how HMS-MCP is integrated with mt_Health systems in Malta.
+This document outlines how HMS-MCP is integrated with mt-health systems in Malta.